Image source: Shutterstock/Cryptographer

 Artificial intelligence and machine learning

 Artificial intelligence (AI), machine learning (ML) and neural networks are now starting to be integrated into POCT.
 These AI modules have demonstrated their value in diagnostics studies.
 However, the accuracy of test apps varies greatly and relying on these apps is cautioned against.
 The future is bright.
-Since samples can be digitised directly at the point of care (POC), advanced digital diagnostic techniques, such as sample analysis using medical AI algorithms, can be deployed outside high-end laboratories.
-‘Hence POC digital microscopy, supported by automated digital image analysis and AI, might be deployed for routine microscopy diagnostics on samples harvested during cancer surgery, or on parasitology samples with an emphasis on potential areas of application in low-resource settings,’ added Oscar Holmström from the Faculty of Medicine at the University of Helsinki."
+Since samples can be digitised directly at the point of care, advanced digital diagnostic techniques, such as sample analysis using medical AI algorithms, can be deployed outside high-end laboratories.
+‘Hence POC digital microscopy, supported by automated digital image analysis and AI, might be deployed for routine microscopy diagnostics on samples harvested during cancer surgery, or on parasitology samples with an emphasis on potential areas of application in low-resource settings,’ added Oscar Holmström from the Faculty of Medicine at the University of Helsinki, Finland.

 POCT and Covid-19